Record Player Sounds Distorted? Follow These Solutions

 Solution:

-You need to clean your stylus and replace it if you find it damaged.
+You need to clean your stylus and replace it if found damaged.
 You can follow the methods shared below.

 Clean Stylus: